Cwooper/schedule-optimizer/README.md

 # schedule-optimizer

-Schedule Crafter passion project for ACM
+Schedule Optimizer passion project for ACM club at WWU

 This project is not affiliated with Western Washington University.
 It is an independent initiative developed solely for educational